System Security Plan

 Why Non Federal Organizations Can Use a System Security Plan

-For non federal organizations, a system security plan provides proven guidance and best practices for protecting all types of sensitive information.
-Using a system security plan to inform cybersecurity decisions and programs helps organizations ensure that they are taking all precautions to protect sensitive information, which not only meet internal needs but also help meet the requirements of many regulations.
+For non-federal organizations, a system security plan provides proven guidance and best practices for protecting all types of sensitive information.
+Using a system security plan to inform cybersecurity decisions and programs helps organizations ensure that they are taking necessary precautions to protect sensitive information, which meets the company’s internal needs and o helps to address many security requirements.

-During the process of using an SSP cybersecurity model, describing how the security requirements are met or explaining what changes or additions will be made to address known or anticipated threats helps identify gaps and opportunities for improvement.
-Whether working with federal agencies or not, creating and maintaining a system security plan delivers unquestionable value to any organization.
+Using an SSP,, which describes how security requirements are met and explains what changes or additions will be made to address known or anticipated threats, helps to identify gaps and offers opportunities for improvement.
+Whether working with federal agencies or not, creating and maintaining a system security plan delivers unquestionable value to every organization.